DIPLI: Deep Image Prior Lucky Imaging for Blind Astronomical Image Restoration: Experiments and Discussion

 \paragraph{Real Data}

 In the absence of ground truth, full-reference metrics such as PSNR, SSIM, LPIPS, and DISTS, are inapplicable.
 Figure~\ref{f:real_data} therefore presents qualitative comparisons together with two no-reference indicators: Laplacian energy and BRISQUE~\cite{mittal2012no}.
 Laplacian energy measures high-frequency content and is widely used in astronomical imaging as a sharpness or focus measure; it provides a reasonable sanity check but is noise-sensitive and cannot by itself distinguish genuine detail from hallucinated structure.
-BRISQUE, an NSS-based model trained on natural images, exhibits poor transferability to astronomical scenes and produced unstable rankings under distribution shift and compound distortions.
+BRISQUE, a Natural Scene Statistics (NSS)-based model trained on natural images, exhibits poor transferability to astronomical scenes and produced unstable rankings under distribution shift and compound distortions.
 Accordingly, the analysis prioritizes visual assessment (with limited expert inspection as a sanity check), treats Laplacian energy as auxiliary evidence, and de-prioritizes BRISQUE for this domain.

 Qualitative assessment indicates that DIPLI produces clean reconstructions with strong detail retention, effective noise suppression, and no visually apparent method-induced artifacts.
 By contrast, RVRT+ frequently exhibits fine-grained speckle and residual ringing, while DiffIR2VR-Zero yields perceptually sharp results that nonetheless over-smooth regions and occasionally hallucinate texture near high-frequency structures.
 These observations align with the synthetic-data benchmarks with ground truth (Figure~\ref{f:synthetic_data}, Table~\ref{t:dl_metrics}).